Looking for an employer of record in Ireland? Here’s what you need to know

 - Hiring independent contractors: International companies can hire contractors in Ireland without a local legal entity.
 Proceed with caution when hiring contractors, though.
 Misclassifying an employee as a contractor can result in significant penalties.

-Partnering with an employer of record in Ireland
+Partnering with a Temporary Work Agency in Ireland

-In Ireland, EORs like Payoneer WFM help businesses hire and onboard talent quickly.
-They handle employment contracts, work permits and authorization, payroll, and tax deductions while acting as the legal employer for your Irish team.
+They offer support with drafting employment contracts, payroll, and tax deductions while acting as the legal employer for the Irish team.

-Compared to setting up a local entity or hiring contractors, using an EOR in Ireland offers a faster, more flexible, and cost-effective way to build and support your team.
+Compared to setting up a local entity or hiring contractors, using a Temporary Work Agency in Ireland offers a faster, more flexible, and cost-effective way to build and support your team.

 How to onboard employees in Ireland